 Information for Graduate Students

 Graduate Students.
 On-campus housing for graduate students is extremely limited, and will vary depending on your school and campus location.
-Some of Tufts have limited residence hall opportunities for their graduate students; however, most graduate students and their families live off-campus.
-Click on the links below for more information about on-campus housing options for graduate students.
+Some Tufts schools have limited residence hall opportunities for their graduate students; however, most graduate students and their families live off-campus.
+Newly-admitted students should first contact their Admissions office to see if their schools can provide direct information about on-campus housing options.
+Students in Arts & Sciences, the School of Engineering, the Fletcher School can also review this information about on-campus housing options on the Medford / Somerville campus and surrounding neighborhoods.

 Finding housing, especially in the Greater Boston area, is one of the most challenging features of moving to the Boston area.
 The supply of affordable and conveniently located housing is very limited.
 The Boston area is home to numerous colleges and universities; as a result, there is a large student population seeking housing within a small geographic area.